Updated from 21 August 2017

 On the 11th of September news broke about a suspension to the decree, unfortunately, this news was premature and incorrect.

-Some sources claim the French Government will issue an official statement in late September confirming a suspension to the decree to allow modifications to be made.
+Some sources claim the French Government will soon issue an official statement confirming a suspension to the decree to allow modifications to be made.
 Other sources have gone as far as to say that yachts may be exempt from the decree.

 The modifications to the decree will most likely allow seafarers affected by the decree to make a choice between which social security system to be affiliated with, rather than being obliged to register with ENIM if they are not already affiliated with a recognised system.

 Sarnia has been working with French law firms and other management companies to help clarify the decree’s impact on the yachting industry.